Probing $\mu$eV ALPs with future LHAASO observation of AGN $\gamma$-ray spectra: method

 \subsection{Fitting and extrapolating the observations}

 To simulate the observations at the highest energies, we firstly fit the three observed spectra with $\psi_0$ and extrapolate it to hundreds of TeV energies, respectively.
-Meanwhile, the form (PLC or LPC) of $\phi$ to be chosen for each source is determined in terms of its average chi-square value per degree of freedom.
-Then, we use $\psi_1$ containing the determined $\phi$ and $P_{\gamma \rightarrow \gamma}$ with given $g_{a\gamma}$ and $m_{a}$ to fit and extrapolate the observations of each source.
+Meanwhile, the form (PLC, LPC or BPLC) of intrinsic spectrum $\phi$ to be chosen for each source is determined in terms of its minimum chi-square value per degree of freedom ($\chi^2/\rm d.o.f.$), and we find the minimum $E_{\rm c}$ above which the goodness of fit of $\psi_0$ with the best chosen $\phi$ remains unchanged.
+Then, we use $\psi_1$ containing the determined $\phi$ and $P_{\gamma \rightarrow \gamma}$ to fit and extrapolate the observations of each source, under the given fiducial $B_{\rm s}$, $r_{\rm s}$, $g_{a\gamma}$ and $m_{a}$.

+We repeat the process above with the optimistic parameters in Table.\,\ref{table:1} for the optimistic case.
+In this process, we take $E_{\rm c}=100$\,TeV for the chosen intrinsic spectrum $\phi$ above, but other parameters of $\phi$ such as the spectral index can change when fitting.

 We assume if the ALP-induced flux enhancement $\frac{\psi_1}{\psi_0}$ is more than one order of magnitude and the predicted spectra $\psi_{1}$ is over the equipment sensitivity, then the given ALP could be constrained.
 As the continuity and (approximative) monotonicity of $P_{\gamma \rightarrow \gamma}$, we only need to test the ALP parameters with small $g_{a\gamma}$ and that with large $m_a$ to obtain the constrained region.